zcash/sapling-mpc/README.md

       + Memory: 8 GB RAM
       + Storage: 500 GB internal storage drive

+&emsp;&emsp;On Windows, please go to [rust](https://www.rust-lang.org/learn/get-started) homepage for installation instruction, then jump to next step.

-&emsp;&emsp;Run the following code in your terminal to download Rustup and install Rust, then follow the instructions if you are running on macOS / Linux / another Unix-like OS:
+&emsp;&emsp;On Linux/Mac, Run the following code in your terminal to download Rustup and install Rust, then follow the instructions if you are running on macOS / Linux / another Unix-like OS:
 ```
 # curl https://sh.rustup.rs -sSf | sh
 ```

-&emsp;&emsp;If you are running on windows, please go to [rust](https://www.rust-lang.org/learn/get-started) homepage for installation instruction.
-In linux/Mac, you may need to run as prompted after installation:
+&emsp;&emsp; run as prompted after installation:
 ```
 # source $HOME/.cargo/env
 ```